Moussa Traoré: Head of state, 1968–1991

 On 19 November 1968 he took part in the coup d'état which deposed President Modibo Keïta.
 He became president of the Comité militaire de libération nationale, which made him effective Head of state of Mali.
 All political activity was banned.
 A police state was run by Captain Tiécoro Bagayoko.
 Informers monitored academics and teachers, mostly hostile to the military rule.
 The socialist economic policies of Modibo Keïta were partially dropped.
 In 1972–1973, a major drought hit Mali.

 In 1974, Traoré issued a changed constitution for a Malian Second Republic, which was inaugurated in 1978.
 The new constitution was purported to move Mali toward civilian rule, the military junta stayed in power.
 In September 1976, they established the Democratic Union of the Malian People (UDPM), a new ruling political party organised according to a "non-ideological democratic centralism" which they borrowed from Modibo Keïta's conception of democratic centralism.
 In June 1979, a single-party general election was held.
 As general secretary of the UPDM, Traoré was automatically elected to a six-year term as president, and he was confirmed in office with 99 percent of the vote.
-The UDPM was intended to be the main link between the government and the people.
-Among its auxiliaries were the Union Nationale des Femmes du Mali and Union Nationale des Jeunes du Mali, compulsory organisations for women and young people.

-In 1977, Keïta died in detention, under suspicious circumstances.
-The government reacted strongly, and made violent arrests.
-On 28 February 1978, Traoré arrested both Tiécoro Bagayoko and Kissima Doukara, the defense and security ministers, on accusations of plotting a coup.
-In trying to move to more open politics, he appointed the historian Alpha Oumar Konaré as arts minister.
-In 1980, student demonstrations were broken up, and their leader Abdoul Karim Camara ("Cabral") died from torture.
-In 1982, he was made commander-in-chief.
-Traoré was chairperson of the Organization of African Unity from May 1988 to July 1989.